 Author

-In youth ministry since 1988, Kurt Johnston has been at Saddleback Church since 1997, and currently supports the kids and youth ministry teams.
+In youth ministry since 1988, Kurt Johnston has been at Saddleback Church since 1997, and supported the kids and youth ministry teams until 2024.
 Kurt has written almost 100 books, resources, and training curriculum to help encourage other pastors serving the next generation.
 Kurt and his wife, Rachel, live in Southern California and have two adult children.